oceanprotocol-archive/OEPs/9/README.md

 To save costs, the states are mapped to uint.

+---
 <a name="create-contract"></a><a name="CON.001"></a>
 ### Create Contract

 ![Registering a new Contract](images/CON.001.png "CON.001")

-In the [above diagram](diagrams/CON.001.md) the Agent is in charge of interacting with the Decentralized VM to implement the Access Control validations and Contract definition on-chain.
+In the [above diagram](diagrams/CON.001.md) the Agent is in charge of interacting with the KEEPER::DEC-VM to implement the Access Control validations and Contract definition on-chain.
 If Ocean DB is enabled, the AGENT will send the Contract information to Ocean DB.
 The registering of a new Contract involves the following implementations: